 7. Ball valve

-The ball valve has a very good closing function.
+The ball valve from pneumatic ball valve factory has a very good closing function.
 A simple quarter turn of 90 degrees fully opens or closes the valve.
 This feature minimizes valve operating time and reduces the potential for leaks due to gasket wear.